influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

    (Or set the corresponding environment variable `INFLUXDB_HTTP_AUTH_ENABLED` to `true`.)
 2. Configure the HTTP shared secret to validate requests using JSON web tokens (JWT) and sign each HTTP payload with the secret and username.
    Set the `[http]` configuration setting for `shared-secret`, or the corresponding environment variable `INFLUXDB_HTTP_SHARED_SECRET`.

-If you're enabling authentication on meta nodes, data nodes must also include the following configurations:
+3. If you're enabling authentication on meta nodes, you must also include the following configurations:
    - `INFLUXDB_META_META_AUTH_ENABLED` environment variable, or `[http]` configuration setting `meta-auth-enabled`, is set to `true`.
      This value must be the same value as the meta node's `meta.auth-enabled` configuration.
    - `INFLUXDB_META_META_INTERNAL_SHARED_SECRET`, or the corresponding `[meta]` configuration setting `meta-internal-shared-secret`, is set to `true`.
      This value must be the same value as the meta node's `meta.internal-shared-secret`.

 ### Configure meta nodes